CHERIoT Programmers' Guide

 For example, consider the simplest possible spinlock, which uses a single word containing a one to indicate locked and a zero to indicate unlocked.
 When you encounter a one, you sit in a loop doing an atomic compare-and-swap trying to replace a zero with a one.
 When this succeeds, you've acquired the lock.

-On most operating systems with single-core systems, you will sit in this loop until you exhaust your quantum, then a timer will fire and another thread will run.
-Your thread may be scheduled before the thread that owns the lock finishes, so you’ll then spin for another quantum.
+On most operating systems running on single-core processors, you will sit in this loop until you exhaust your quantum, then a timer will fire and another thread will run.
+Your thread may be scheduled before the thread that owns the lock finishes, so you'll then spin for another quantum.

 The first simple optimisation on this design is to yield in the spin loop.
 This will allow other threads to run but the waiting thread remains runnable and so may be rescheduled early.
 With an RTOS priority scheduler, if the thread that's waiting is a higher priority than thread that owns the lock then the thread that owns the lock may never be scheduled.